Ascension All Saints Hospital

 • Completed evaluations of each rotation and preceptor

-• Advance Cardiac Life Support certification and attendance at every cardiac and respiratory arrest while on site
+• Advanced Cardiac Life Support certification and attendance at cardiac and respiratory arrests while on site

 • Clinical preceptor for Introductory Pharmacy Practice Experience (IPPE) and Advanced Pharmacy Practice Experience (APPE) students

-• Abide by all policies and procedures of All Saints
+• Abide by all policies and procedures of Ascension All Saints PGY1 program

 Staffing Requirement: